SkyFoxq/rmemes2tm/README.md

 # rmemes2tm
-r/memes scraping and upload to telegram channel
+reddit r/memes scraping and upload to telegram channel

 ## HOW TO USE
 1. create telegram bot via bot father